alpinelinux/awall/README.md

 criteria.
 The top-level attribute **filter** is a list of filter objects.

-Filter objects must have an attribute named **action**, the value of which can be one of the following:
+Filter objects may have an attribute named **action**, the value of which can be one of the following:

 <table>